epics-modules/opcua/devOpcuaSup/open62541/README.md

     (1.2 and 1.3 have been tested; system packages should also work).
 *   Cmake (3.x) if you're building Open62541 from sources.
 *   For OPC UA security support (authentication/encryption), we suggest using the openssl plugin for Open62541.
 For that to work, you need openssl on your system - both when compiling the client library and when generating any binaries (IOCs).
-    The name of the package you have to install depends on the Linux distribution: development packages are called `openssl-devel` on RedHat/CentOS/Fedora and `libssl-dev` on Debian/Ubuntu, runtime packages are called `openssl` on RedHat/CentOS/Fedora and `libssl` on Debian/Ubuntu, respectively.
+    On Linux, the name of the package you have to install depends on the distribution: development packages are called `openssl-devel` on RedHat/CentOS/Fedora and `libssl-dev` on Debian/Ubuntu, runtime packages are called `openssl` on RedHat/CentOS/Fedora and `libssl` on Debian/Ubuntu, respectively.
+    See below for Windows instructions.
     In your `CONFIG_SITE.local` file (see below), enable the OPC UA Security option.

 ## Building Open62541

-*   Preface: The Open62541 project is focused on the server implementation of OPC UA.
+Note: The Open62541 project is focused on the server implementation of OPC UA.
 The client functionality is certainly present, complete and usable, but it does not get the attention that the server parts get.

+### On Linux

-*   Create a build directory on the top level and `cd` into it.
+*   Unpack the open62541 distribution.
+Create a build directory on the top level and `cd` into it.
 We'll use the usual convention of calling it `build` .

 *   The cmake build of Open62541 creates a static library by default.
 This type of library is needed for the EMBED type of Device Support build (see below).